Submit your final dissertation by the posted submission deadline.

 - An electronic submission of the thesis or dissertation to ProQuest through the UWM ProQuest “ETD Administrator” Website.

-- Thesis & Dissertation Approval and Publishing Options Form with an original signature from you and your major professor.
+- Thesis & Dissertation Approval and Publishing Options Form (PDF) with an original signature from you and your major professor.
 Submit completed form to Mitchell Hall 261 by 4pm on the day of the submission deadline.
 We will accept scanned or faxed copies with original signatures.